hiddencilantro/paperless-paper-chart-EMR/README.md

 ///to do or fix:
 * application.rb -> config.force_ssl = true
 * remove GET route to /logout?
+* when using omniauth, is there a downside to skipping validations instead of generating a random password every time (i.e. SecureRandom.hex())?
 * pull birthday and gender from Google OAuth [prevent OAuth users from intercepting other patients' accounts]
-* add search/filter for encounters (by type, date, or physician)
 * encounter -> accepts_nested_attributes_for -> reject_if: :all_blank -> validate to prevent persisting encounter when nested attributes are rejected
-* breadcrumb containing patient name can error
+* breadcrumb containing patient name is impacted if we error while editing name
-* when using omniauth, is there a downside to skipping validations instead of generating a random password every time (i.e. SecureRandom.hex())
 * authorization key

 ///to implement next: